 Medium to slightly firm feel.
 I would rate it at a 6-7 out of 10 on the firmness scale (where 10 is the most firm).
 It does have a slightly more pronounced “hug” around your body, which contributes a bit to the overall softness.
 Heavier sleepers may find the Casper slightly firmer.

 Medium firmness.
 I would rate it at a 6 out of 10 on the firmness scale.
-Balanced level of hug, sinkage, and body contour.
+The Leesa has a balanced level of hug, sinkage, and body contour.
 Enough that it feels soft, but not so deep that you feel stuck.
-Consistent feel for a wide range of sleepers.
+Provides a consistent feel for a wide range of sleepers.

 Tuft & Needle Firmness